-I also have a fast-growing interest in the philosophy of fiction, particularly where it intersects with metaphysics.
+I have further interests in the philosophy of fiction, particularly where it intersects with metaphysics.
 For example, in the metaphysics of fictional characters, and the ontology of games.

 You can find details of my publications and work in progress, and of recent and upcoming talks from the link on the right.